Share the joy of our graduates. Help make it a day to remember.

 Greeters welcome guests, distribute Commencement programs, and provide directional assitance at each SECU Arena entrance.

 Volunteers in the student robing room assist students with robing, line-up, handing out name cards and escorting later students to the arena.
-Volunteers wear colored vests in order to be highly visible to students.
+Student robing room volunteers wear special vests in order to be highly visible to students.
 Volunteers will also assist with the procession and recession of the students.

 Volunteers transport guests needing mobility assistance from Towson Center to SECU Arena using wheelchairs.